ahelal/kitchen-ansiblepush/README.md

 ```

 ### Use Bundler
-My prefered method is use Gemfile
+My preferred method is use Gemfile

 ```ruby
 source "https://rubygems.org"